Analysis | The Cybersecurity 202: Firing CISA chief leaves Trump unchecked to make false claims about election fraud

 “This is the first business in history where the surest way of getting fired is doing your job” Sen. Angus King (I-Maine) told me when rumors about Krebs’s firing began circulating.

 Krebs's firing is part of a government effort to clean house at the Homeland Security Department agency that vouched for the security of the 2020 election.
-Krebs's agency also ran a “Rumor Control ”page that knocked back phony election fraud claims — including some made by the president.
+Krebs's agency also ran a “Rumor Control” page that knocked back phony election fraud claims — including some made by the president.

 Following that move, acting homeland security secretary Chad Wolf told Krebs’s deputy Matthew Travis that the White House was also forcing him to resign, effectively purging CISA of its top leadership, Ellen Nakashima and Nick Miroff report.
 The assistant director for CISA’s cybersecurity division, Bryan Ware, was forced to resign last week.